 He tried to get up at this point, so I flicked him back to the ground.

 "Sit still and listen.
 You will not have my hair.
-You will not forge a ring to control me.
-You will not control me at all.
+You will not forge a ring of it, nor of anything else of mine.
+Your obsessive fantasies of control and domination are to me but the gibberings of a frustrated monkey's child.
 I will defy you as I please, no less than I will defy anyone who seeks to do me ill.
 And by Eru Himself, you will never, never, never have me."

 "I will have what I want", he muttered.

 "You will have what you want on one more occasion only, and then only because you will make it yourself, and not involve me or any other Elf.
 That is all.
 You will not even keep it; you will lose it, you will lose everything else you have, and anything else you may want you will never attain."

 "Power", he grunted, his thoughts apparently reduced to the level of single words.

 "Power?
 Ah!
 Power, indeed, you have already, you filthy little worm.
 Power to choose whether Elves without number will live the ages in war and misery, or in happiness and peace.
 Power to choose whether even the very lands they live in will be destroyed or will keep their form.
 There is power, is it not?
 To decide the whole future of the world, whether it will take a path of joy and life, or of misery and death?
 For do not doubt me when I say that this choice lies in your hands.
 It will be a matter of just one word.
 Oh, yes, there is power.
 And you will throw it away.
 When you are called to make the choice already the choice will be gone, lost at your own hands; only one of the two answers will it still be within your ability to give.
 Power, indeed, and wasted, destroyed, as everything is destroyed upon which your evil touch falls."